Infant and young child feeding

-Around the age of six months, an infant’s need for energy and nutrients starts to exceed what is provided by breast milk, and complementary foods are necessary to meet those needs.
+Around the age of 6 months, an infant’s need for energy and nutrients starts to exceed what is provided by breast milk, and complementary foods are necessary to meet those needs.
 An infant of this age is also developmentally ready for other foods.
-If complementary foods are not introduced when a child has reached six months, or if they are given inappropriately, an infant’s growth may falter.
+If complementary foods are not introduced around the age of 6 months, or if they are given inappropriately, an infant’s growth may falter.
 Guiding principles for appropriate complementary feeding are:

-- continue frequent, on-demand breastfeeding until two years of age or beyond;
+- continue frequent, on-demand breastfeeding until 2 years of age or beyond;

-- practise responsive feeding (e.g. feed infants directly and assist older children.
+- practise responsive feeding (for example, feed infants directly and assist older children.
 Feed slowly and patiently, encourage them to eat but do not force them, talk to the child and maintain eye contact);

 - practise good hygiene and proper food handling;

-- start at six months with small amounts of food and increase gradually as the child gets older;
+- start at 6 months with small amounts of food and increase gradually as the child gets older;

 - gradually increase food consistency and variety;